Don Laughlin: Career

 In 1972, the property, now known as the Riverside Resort Hotel & Casino, underwent a major expansion with the addition of 48 new rooms.
 In 1975, 52 more rooms were added.
 Construction of a 14-story hotel/casino tower in 1983 added 253 rooms and in 1986, a second 14-floor tower added 307 more rooms and an automotive museum.
 With free admission to the public, the Riverside's extensive collection is an offshoot of the famous Harrah's collection.
 One longtime exhibit, a 1969 Chevrolet Camaro nicknamed "Big Red" and specially prepared for road racing, has been returned to service and was the cover story of the May 2005 edition of Hot Rod Magazine.
 The largest expansion came in 1994 with the addition of 800 more rooms for a current total of 1405 rooms.
 A bowling center, one of only two in Laughlin, was constructed in 1999.
 Mr. Laughlin also helped finance the construction of a bridge over the Colorado River between the northern tip of Laughlin and the Laughlin-Bullhead International Airport (on the Arizona side), connecting Nevada Highway 163 with Arizona Highways 95 & 68.
 He also helped to finance the expansion of the airport to enable it to accept full-sized commercial airliners.

 Laughlin spent his time shuttling in his private helicopter between his penthouse suite atop the Riverside and his cattle ranch in nearby Kingman.
 He also used his helicopter in travels back to his hometown of Owatonna, Minnesota, for the Steele County Free Fair, parking it in a vacant lot behind the Owatonna Country Inn & Suites before it was replaced by a cinema's parking lot.

 Personal life and death

 Laughlin married Betty L. Jones in 1953.
-They had three children and were married until her death in 2022.
+They had three children - Dan, Ron, and Erin - and were married until her death in 2022.

 Laughlin died in the town named after himself on October 22, 2023, at the age of 92.
 He was cryopreserved by the Alcor Life Extension Foundation.